-In line with its strategic objectives, the bank took actions to improve the stability and structural shape of its funding profile.
-We elected to early refinance long term Non-ZAR funding in an effort to take advantage of favourable funding spreads, Investec Bank Limited grew its total customer deposits by 6.2% from R321.9bn to R341.7bn as at 31 March 2019.
-Our private client funding initiatives had a strong year growing by 10.5% to close the year at R145.9bn positively contributing to Investec Bank Limited's strategic funding objective.
+In line with its strategic objectives, Investec Bank Limited took actions to improve the stability and structural shape of its funding profile.
+We elected to early refinance long term Non-ZAR funding in an effort to take advantage of favourable funding spreads, Investec Bank Limited grew its total customer deposits by 6.2% from R321.9 billion to R341.7 billion as at 31 March 2019.
+Our private client funding initiatives had a strong year growing by 10.5% to close the year at R145.9 billion positively contributing to Investec Bank Limited's strategic funding objective.
 We continue to derive funding growth out of our Private Banking franchise achieving 13.5% growth from our core franchise client base.

-Over the same period ZAR Wholesale funding channels grew by 3.1% to R195.8bn with a strong focus on lengthening tenor.
+Over the same period ZAR Wholesale funding channels grew by 3.1% to R195.8 billion with a strong focus on lengthening tenor.
 We are cognisant of the cost implications of long-term funding and will continue to opportunistic in our efforts to fetch this class of deposits.

 We continue to run a strong liquidity position in the face of both macro and micro economic uncertainty.
 We delivered liquidity ratios well in excess of regulatory requirements.
-The 90-day simple average LCR ended the financial year at 135.6%.
+The 90-day simple average LCR ended the financial year at 135.6% a 1.3% improvement from 31 March 2018.
 The structural funding ratio represented by the NSFR was adopted officially as a regulatory measure from 1 January 2019 with a minimum of 100%.
-The bank delivered an NSFR of 115.6% over the period under review well in excess of regulatory requirement.
+Investec Bank Limited delivered an NSFR of 115.6% over the period under review well in excess of regulatory requirement.

 We continue to improve balance sheet efficiency by improving our wholesale and retail funding channels and mix.
-Our funding channels are characterized by their well-diversified structure and are robust enough to meet and deal with any disruptions the economy may encounter throughout the year.
+Our funding channels are characterised by their well-diversified structure and are robust enough to meet and deal with any disruptions the economy may encounter throughout the year.